 Many have argued that Marc Prensky’s provocative article of 2001 represents mere opinion and speculation and lacks any clear scientific evidence to justify his claims.
 Sue Bennett (2008) argues that the actual situation is far from clear, being neither empirically nor theoretically informed.
-She even goes as far as to say that the debate itself has been described as an academic form of ‘moral panic’.
+She even goes as far as to say that the debate itself could be described as primarily an academic form of the ‘moral panic’.

-Despite this, Prensky’s original claim of a divide between the old and the young continues to be perpetuated even in 2015.
-Simply enter the term ‘digital native’ into an internet search engine and see how many hits you find!
+Despite this, Prensky’s original claim of a divide between the old and the young continues to be perpetuated even in 2020.
+Try entering the term ‘digital native’ into an internet search engine and see how many hits you find!

 Next you will begin to explore how the hopes and dreams often associated with new technologies can be balanced against the perceived risks and vulnerabilities.

 You might like to read an extract from S. Bennett et al., 2008 which looks further at this subject.

 Thinking about what you have covered in the last few sections, try to answer the following questions.

 - Are some specific kinds of technology more readily adopted by children than others?